 Package Streaming Methods

-You will need to determine the method your Application Virtualization System will use to stream the virtual application packages, or SFT files, from the server to the clients.
+You'll need to determine the method your Application Virtualization System uses to stream the virtual application packages, or SFT files, from the server to the clients.
 The following streaming options are available:

 File server.
 If you use a file server in your configuration, the SFT files are streamed to the other client computers by using SMB protocols.
 File servers used in this configuration are managed by creating access control lists (ACLs) on the file shares and SFT files.
 Care must be taken to direct the clients to the correct files on the file server.